SouthernMethodistUniversity/hpc_docs/docs/work_deprecation.md

 HPC storage.
 :::

-### What is changing
+### What changed

-Beginning **January 15, 2025** the quotas for personal `$WORK` directories will be set to current usage plus a small amount.
-The quotas will then begin decreasing by at least 15% every month (based on the initial quota).
-Quotas will additionally be updated on a regular basis.
-When usage is lower than the current quota, the quota will be lowered to match.
+- Starting January 15, 2025, quotas were set to:
+- current usage plus a small buffer

+- Quotas then decreased by at least 15% each month

+- Quotas may be adjusted regularly based on usage

+- If your usage drops below your quota:
+- your quota is reduced to match

+- By August 15, 2025:
-By **August 15, 2025**, the quotas for personal `$WORK` directories will be set to 0 allowed files and 0 kB of storage space.
-At this point in time, data remaining in personal `$WORK` directories will be subject to deprovisioning.
+- quotas were reduced to 0 files and 0 kb of storage
+- remaining data became subject to removal

 ### Known and Possible Impacts